 "Of course we wanted to invest in a local Salvation Army!"
 Steve said.
 "We think that's key, because even though we are a world movement, we are also a local and state movement.
-We wanted to invest in what the Salvos are already doing in communities and hopefully increase their capacity and influence there."
+We wanted to invest in what the Salvos are already doing in communities influence there."